On this page

 But here’s the catch: most of these companies focus on perks and benefits.
 Only a handful of organizations prioritize the employee experience to create a stronger and more meaningful relationship with their workforce.
 This is not for the lack of trying, though.

-The 2020 HR Sentiment Survey proves that Employee Experience is currently ranking as one of the top initiatives for business leaders (50% responders).
-The problem lies in comprehending the significance of the Employee Experience and accurately mapping it to positive business outcomes.
+The problem lies in comprehending the importance of the employee experience and accurately mapping it to positive business outcomes.
 In most cases, employers are employees who are misaligned on what drives good experiences.

-Employee Experience is a Business Imperative
+Employee experience is a business imperative

 The Employee Experience reflects your company’s purpose, workplace culture, and employer branding.
 (Source: Gallup)

-The shift in power from organizations to individuals has led to more and more businesses focusing on improving the journey their employees take with them – a journey called the Employee Experience.
+The shift in power from organizations to individuals has led to more and more businesses focusing on improving the journey their employees take with them – a journey called the employee experience.

 As the new KPI for measuring retention, productivity, and overall performance, the employee experience drives business growth and new customer acquisition.
 You cannot underestimate its worth!